 Cooking Your Beef

-- Take your beef out of the fridge ½ an hour before you are wanting to cook it.
+- Take your beef out of the fridge half an hour before you are wanting to cook it.
 (This allows the meat to cook evenly)

 - Remove from the pan and allow to rest for 10 minutes, this allows the meat to relax making it more tender and juicy.

 - While your beef is resting.
-Grab a large bowl and add all the salad ingredients, add about 5 tablespoons of dressing to your salad and give it a good mix.
+Grab a large bowl and add all the prepped salad ingredients.
+Add about 5 tablespoons of dressing to your salad and give it a good mix.

 - Slice your rested piece of beef across the grain and add to your salad, mix well.